-Requirements in relation to Strategic Flood Risk Assessment (SFRA) are provided under 'The Planning System and Flood Risk Management Guidelines for Planning Authorities' (Department of Environment and Office of Public Works, 2009) and associated Department of the Environment, Community and Local Government Circular PL2/2014.
-The SFRA undertaken for the JLAP has informed its land use zoning and written provisions.
+Strategic Flood Risk Assessment (SFRA) is being undertaken as part of the preparation of the Local Area Plan and associated Proposed Material Alterations.
+Requirements in relation to SFRA are provided under 'The Planning System and Flood Risk Management Guidelines for Planning Authorities' (Department of Environment and Office of Public Works, 2009) and associated Department of the Environment, Community and Local Government Circular PL2/2014.
+The SFRA has informed both the land use zoning and the written provisions of the Local Area Plan, to which the Proposed Material Alterations relate.